-This step depends mostly on the steps before it, as the best home-gym equipment for you is going to vary widely based on your particular fitness goal as well as the amount of space you have to store and use that equipment.
+This step depends mostly on the steps before it, as the best home-gym equipment for you will vary widely based on your particular fitness goal and the amount of space you have to store and use that equipment.

 Alternatively, if you don’t have space or money for lots of exercise equipment, there are tons of ways to work out at home without equipment, so don’t let that stop you from achieving your at-home workout goals.